Follow our free guide to form an LLC in New Jersey

 Why do you need a registered agent?

-Who can be a New Jersey registered agent?
+Who can be a registered agent in New Jersey?

-- A resident with a physical address in New Jersey
+- A state resident with a physical address in New Jersey

 Step 4: File the Certificate of Formation/Public Business Filing Form